freerange/site/soups/weeknotes/week-161.snip.markdown

 ###The little printer

-[James A][James A] has been spending some of his free time iterating on his open source thermal printer project.
-He has managed to get graphics printing working to a sweet standard, and is, I believe, at present printing the graphics with data transferred from an SD card.
+[James A][James A] has been spending some of his free time iterating on his [open source thermal printer][thermal] project.
+He has managed to get graphics printing working to a sweet standard, and is, I believe, at present [printing the graphics with data transferred from an SD card][thermalsd].

 ![Graphics Test](http://distilleryimage7.s3.amazonaws.com/c49fae18574011e1a87612313804ec91_7.jpg)